hytech-racing/drivebrain_software/drivebrain_comms/foxglove_param_server/foxglove_param_server.md

 ##### pros:
 - I wouldnt have to broadcast or handle deserialization / serialization of the protobuf messages out of the drivebrain core

-- I wouldnt have to implement a protocol to handle handshaking with an external
 -------
 ##### cons:
 - I would have to then handle all the meta data handling stuff here too tho which would require alot more integration with foxglove studio since we would need request-response (service calls) that is already mostly implemented in the `data_acq` service.